-The Liquid Pipe Sensor will monitor the temperature of the refrigerant leaving the EEV.
+The EEV associated Liquid Pipe Sensor will monitor the temperature of the refrigerant leaving the EEV to calculate system superheat.

 The low pressure low temperature refrigerant will enter the mixed phase liquid line and travel to the indoor unit.
-Heat from the indoor air passing across the evaporator coil will transfer to the cold refrigerant, sending cool air into the space and changing the liquid refrigerant into a cool vapor.
+Heat from the air passing across the indoor unit evaporator will flash off the cold refrigerant into a cold vapor.

-The cold vapor will travel down the vapor line and return to the outdoor unit via a path through the gas stop valve.
+The cold vapor will travel down the vapor line and return to the outdoor unit via a path through the Gas Stop Valve.